adamingle/f5-big-ip-migration-assistant/README.md

 ## Why do I need it?

-You can use Migration Assistant when you have an existing BIG-IP instance and you want to replace the current hardware with new hardware.
+You can use Migration Assistant when you have an existing BIG-IP instance and you want to move its configuration to another instance.

 ## What does it do?